 This method is generally used for continuous surfaces where much noise exists.
 Because it takes more neighboring cells compared to bilinear resampling, it’s good for smoothing data from the input raster grid.

-4 Majority Resampling
+4. Majority Resampling

 Similar to the nearest neighbor algorithm, this technique is commonly used for discrete data like land cover classification and other types of raster grids with distinct boundaries.

-The Main Takeaway
+Raster Resampling: The Main Takeaway

 In GIS, nearest neighbor resampling does not change any of the values of the output cells from the input raster dataset.
-This makes nearest neighbor suitable for discrete data like land cover classification maps.
-While nearest neighbor resampling took the cell center from the input raster data set, majority resampling is based on the most common values found within the filter window.
+This makes the nearest neighbor suitable for discrete data like land cover classification maps.
+While nearest neighbor resampling took the cell center from the input raster data set, the majority resampling technique is based on the most common values found within the filter window.

 When you have even more noise in the input raster grid, this is when cubic convolution can be more advantageous.
 It smooths out the output grid because it takes the 16 nearest cells from the input data set.